deltachat/deltachat-pages/en/help.md

 safely spreads everybody's encryption information in a peer-to-peer manner that can not be compromised by e-mail servers.

-Contact profiles show a green verification checkmark if messages with that contact will be guaranteed to be End-to-End encrypted.
+Contact profiles show a green checkmark if messaging a contact is guaranteed to be end-to-end encrypted.
 Every green-checkmarked Contact either did a direct [QR-scan](#howtoe2ee) with you or was introduced by an already green-checkmarked contact to you.
 Introductions happen automatically when a new green-checkmarked member is added to a group.
 Whoever adds a contact to a green-checkmarked group becomes an *introducer* for this contact for all those members who didn't yet know about the added contact.
-In a green-checkmarked Contact profile you can tap on the "introducer" repeatedly until you get to the green-checkmarked contact with which you did a [QR-scan](#howtoe2ee) yourself.
+In a green-checkmarked Contact profile you can tap on the *introducer* repeatedly until you get to the green-checkmarked contact with which you did a [QR-scan](#howtoe2ee) yourself.
+All members of a green-checkmarked group were thus introduced to each other by a series of QR-code scans which can not be corrupted or compromised by e-mail servers or the transport network.

-For in-depth discussion of "guaranteed End-to-End encryption" please see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html) and specifically about "Verified Groups" which is the technical term of what is called "green-checkmarked" or "guaranteed end-to-end encrypted" chats.
+For in-depth discussion of "guaranteed end-to-end encryption" please see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html) and specifically about "Verified Groups" which is the technical term of what is now called "green-checkmarked" or "guaranteed end-to-end encrypted" chats.

-### "Messages may not be End-to-End encrypted anymore", what does this mean? {#verificationbroken}
+### "Messages may not be end-to-end encrypted anymore", what does this mean? {#verificationbroken}

-"Messages may not be End-to-End encrypted anymore" means that your contact uses inconsistent or no End-to-End encryption at all.
+"Messages may not be end-to-end encrypted anymore" means that your contact uses inconsistent or no end-to-end encryption at all.

-Two reasons that you can easily recover from:
+There are two causes to this warning which you can easily mitigate:

-- They are using a new phone, and didn't properly [transfer their account through a single QR code scan](#multiclient).
+- They are using Delta chat on a new phone, and didn't properly [transfer their account through a single QR code scan](#multiclient).

-- They reinstalled Delta Chat using the same e-mail account but didn't import [a backup](#backup).
+- They reinstalled Delta Chat using their old account login but didn't import [a backup](#backup).

-If you want to carry on using guaranteed encryption with this contact you need to re-do a [QR INVITE procedure](#howtoe2ee).
+If you want to continue using guaranteed encryption with this contact you need to re-do a [QR INVITE procedure](#howtoe2ee), i.e. show/scan a QR code with each other.

-If this member was in a green-checkmarked chat group with you then it is recommended to show them a group QR invite code which they can scan to automatically re-join the group.
+There are two more causes and mitigations for the warning:

-If your contact currently doesn't use Delta Chat at all, they have sent a mail through a webmail interface or other e-mail app.
+- They sent a mail through a webmail interface or another e-mail app but also will get back to use Delta Chat soon again.
-In this case you can not do much else than accept the situation and rely on so called "Transport encryption" (TLS) which avoids your messages appearing in cleartext in the internet.
+  Simply accept the warning.
+  As soon as your contact uses Delta Chat again, guaranteed end-to-end encryption will be automatically re-enabled.

+- They stopped using Delta Chat at all.
+  You need to accept the warning and remove the contact from any active green-checkmarked group (which you can find in "shared chats" in the Contact profile).

+Don't fret about accepting the warning.
+Sometimes remaining in contact is more important than end-to-end encryption.
+Chances are that "Transport encryption" (TLS) still protects your messages with encryption between your device and the e-mail server because Delta Chat defaults to strong and security-audited Transport Encryption.

 **Why don't other messengers like Signal show such a warning?**

-Signal does not provide a practical scheme to protect Signal users from compromise or corruption of their central AWS-run Signal server cluster.
+Signal does not provide a practical scheme to protect Signal users from compromise or corruption of their central Amazon-run and Intel-reliant Signal server cluster.
-For more discussion and background see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html).
+For more discussion and background on remaining safe in the face of compromised infrastructure see [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html).

-### Are attachments (pictures, files, audio etc.) End-to-End encrypted?
+### Are attachments (pictures, files, audio etc.) end-to-end encrypted?

 Yes.

-When we talk about an "End-to-End-encrypted message" we always mean a whole message is encrypted, including all the attachments and attachment metadata such as filenames.
+When we talk about an "end-to-end-encrypted message" we always mean a whole message is encrypted, including all the attachments and attachment metadata such as filenames.